-Our audit of the Group for the year ended 31 March 2020 was planned and executed having considered the key activities of the Group during the year.
-Our assessment is that the primary operations of the Group remained largely unchanged from the prior year up until 31 March 2020.
+Our audit of the group for the year ended 31 March 2021 was planned and executed having considered the key activities of the group during the year.

-At the Extraordinary General Meeting held on 11 June 2019 the shareholders of the Company voted to amend the Company's investment objective and policy to implement a managed wind-down of the Company by means of natural amortisation of the Company's investments in credit assets as well as potential opportunistic portfolio sales.
-This did not have a significant impact on the consolidated financial statements for the year ended 31 March 2019 and the Group is still considered to be a going concern for the year ended 31 March 2020.
+At the Extraordinary General Meeting on 11 June 2019 the shareholders of the company voted to amend the company's investment objective and policy to implement a managed wind-down of the company by means of natural amortisation of the company's investments in loans advanced as well as potential, opportunistic portfolio sales.
+Due to the change in the business model, the loans advanced previously measured at amortised cost have been reclassified to fair value through other comprehensive income in the consolidated financial statements.